enricoong/Chat/README.md

 # Chat Project
 [Client side]
-This Java-based chat server project, developed by EnryX72 and Giovanni Battistelli, is designed as an annual assignment for Professor Giachetto.
+This Java-based chat server project, developed by Enrico Negretto and Giovanni Battistelli, is designed as an annual assignment for Professor Giachetto.
 The application provides a basic framework for a server-client chat system.
 This projects aims at providing an encrypted connection among multiple clients and a server, which will interact with a database.
 ## Features